rin0o1/IBMMQ-Liberty-reactive-messaging/README.md

 The producer is an Open Liberty application that sends a message to DEV.QUEUE.1 upon triggering its endpoint /app-producer/system/producer.
 If the consumer is running and configured to listen for incoming messages on the channel DEV.QUEUE.1, it will automatically consume the message.
 For each incoming message from the consumer, a reply is produced to DEV.QUEUE.2 where the producer is listening for incoming messages.

-To create a IBM MQ Queue Manager with AMQP enabled, which will be used as AMQP broker, you can follow this tutorial: https://developer.ibm.com/tutorials/mq-setting-up-amqp-with-mq/?mhsrc=ibmsearch_a&mhq=MQ%20AMQP
+To create and setup a IBM MQ Queue Manager with AMQP enabled, which will be used as AMQP broker, you can follow this tutorial: https://developer.ibm.com/tutorials/mq-setting-up-amqp-with-mq/?mhsrc=ibmsearch_a&mhq=MQ%20AMQP